 Straddling the Christian West and the Islamic Middle East, Turkey under President Erdogan has returned to the world stage.
 What are the geopolitics of Turkey?

 Sept.
-11 marked the day that Islamic terror came to America 15 years ago.
-And on that day 333 years ago, all of Christian Europe was on the brink of defeat by a powerful Islamic army at the gates of Vienna.
+11 marked the day that Islamic terror came to America in 2001.
+And on that day 318 years earlier, all of Christian Europe was on the brink of defeat by a powerful Islamic army at the gates of Vienna.